imosudi/kvm-vbox-toggler/README.md

 [INFO] Switching to VirtualBox hypervisor...
 [INFO] Unloading KVM modules...
 [INFO] Loading VirtualBox modules...
-[SUCCESS] Successfully switched to VirtualBox!
+[SUCCESS] Successfully toggled to VirtualBox!
 [INFO] You can now use VirtualBox VMs
 ```